Fifty-two years ago, the body of the 1912 Portland-Lewiston

 scrapped.
 The letter is in the O. R. Cummings Collection

 Only one of the seven interurbans was sold as a complete, operable coach.
-And one of the smaller cars, No. 40, was leased to the Portland Railroad from 1916-1918 for use in its Saco Division.
+One of the smaller cars, No. 40, was leased to the Portland Railroad from 1916-1918 for use in its Saco Division.

 No. 10, Arbutus on June 29, 1914, made the maiden voyage